JamesSkemp/words/content/post/yes-i-do-like-the-internet-explorer-7-ad.md

 +++
-title = "Yes, I do like the Internet Explorer 7 ad" summary = "But can they beat Firefox?" draft = false comments = true date = "2006-02-10T22:05:00-06:00"
+title = "Yes, I do like the Internet Explorer 7 ad" description = "But can they beat Firefox?" draft = false comments = true date = "2006-02-10T22:05:00-06:00"